AwesomeCICD/circle-banking-app/docs/environments.md

 ### Cluster Namespaces and Service Accounts

-Each CERA Cluster (one per region, and also feature branches) has Service Accounts automaticallycreated for BoA.
+Each CERA Cluster (one per region, and also feature branches) has Service Accounts automaticallycreated for Bank Corp App.

-The Service Accounts allow BoankOfAion application to talk to EKS cluster without AWS admin credentials.
+The Service Accounts allow App application to talk to EKS cluster without AWS admin credentials.

 See `reference-architecture` repo for provisioning.